wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.
 We don't cover that here - although JetBrains do provide a [guide on setting PyCharm up](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-running-your-first-django-project.html).

 ## Code Repository
-We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [GIT](http://git-scm.com/).
+We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [Git](http://git-scm.com/).
 We won't be explaining this right now, so that we can get stuck into developing an application in Django.
-We have however written a [chapter providing a crash course on GIT](#chapter-git) for your reference that you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**
+We have however written a [chapter providing a crash course on Git](#chapter-git) for your reference that you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**

 X> ###Exercises
 X>